25Ericcheong/node-fundamentals/README.md

 - With `createServer` that accepts a callback with 2 arguments - `req` and `res`, `req` is a large object.
 Large object can also be used to obtain what address is client requesting (the endpoint specifically).
 - When trying to handle multiple endpoints with multiple different `.end` on the `respond` object, ensure to include `return` statement after in the callback function to prevent code from continuing which will lead to error

+### NPM Commands

+- `npm i <packageName>` installs local dependency for project.
+For global dependency installation - `npm install -g <packageName>` would be used instead.
+To prepare project for Node project - `npm init -y` will create all required files for Node project.

 # Useful Node Modules

 ## nodemon